The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 Gear your menu around a “per-person” budget

-You should frame your menu this way, too.
-Structure your offerings using a "Good/Better/Best" tiered system.
+Frame your menu this way too.
+Structure offerings using a "Good/Better/Best" tiered system.
 Display the price per person alongside the total price and servings.

 Don’t be shy about sharing per-person recommendations